harshchill/Circuit-/README.md

-# Exam Pal - AI Study Assistant
+# Circuit - AI Study Assistant

 Exam Pal is an AI-powered study assistant that helps students prepare for exams by generating personalized study plans and providing a GenZ-styled conversational interface for Q&A about study materials.